Welcome from the Training Director

 |Preparation for Outreach||1-2|

 Interns are given the opportunity to participate in administrative and staff development meetings.
 As an intern, you may serve on any SCS standing or ad hoc committee.
-Standing committees include: 1) Diversity & Equity Workgroup (DEW), 2) Case Review and Client Survey Development, 3) Professional Development, and 4) Visibility and Outreach.
-Each intern serves on one committee for the entire year.
+Standing committees include: 1) Diversity & Equity Workgroup (DEW), 2) Case Review, 3) Professional Development, and 4) Student Data and Clinical Services.

 Interns are expected to participate in professional development activities including dissertation research, professional writing, and presentations at professional meetings and conferences.

 Interns work in their own private, individual offices.
-Each intern office is equipped with a webcam, a wall-mounted color video camera, and a personal computer.
+Each intern office is equipped with a webcam, a wall-mounted color video camera, a personal computer, a portable space heater and a portable air purifier.
 Group rooms contain wall-mounted video cameras as well.
-Due to the Covid-19 pandemic, SCS has transitioned to telehealth and interns are provided with telepsychology training as well as technology support from the university IT to work remotely.
+Due to the Covid-19 pandemic, interns are provided with telepsychology training as well as technology support from the university IT to provide telehealth.

 Living in the Twin Cities